3-d graph

 Fractions

-It’s a Monday morning in late July and the von der Surwitz siblings meet in a reserved study room at the main university library to go over what their Introduction to Computer Science teacher, Professor Chandra, had discussed with them at the Novalis Tech Open House.
+It’s a Monday morning in late July and the von der Surwitz siblings—the twins Ute and Uwe and big sister Ursula—meet in a reserved study room at the main university library to go over what their Introduction to Computer Science teacher, Professor Chandra, had discussed with them at the Novalis Tech Open House the previous Saturday.

-Checking Professor Chandra’s course syllabus on her website before, they had already made online purchases of the main text for the course, The Haskell Road to Logic, Maths and Programming by Kees Doets and Jan van Eijck.
-During the open house at the convention wing of the student center on the previous Saturday, they had sat down together at a table with the professor as she paged through the text and talked extemporaneously about what parts she would like to handle and how.
-She also showed them some code on her laptop.
-She invited them to email her with any questions.
+Having checked Professor Chandra’s course syllabus on her website, they already had made online purchases of the main text for the course, The Haskell Road to Logic, Maths and Programming by Kees Doets1 † November 5th, 2024. and Jan van Eijck.
+During the open house at the convention wing of the student center last Saturday, they had sat down together at a table with the professor as she paged through the text and talked extemporaneously about what parts she would like to handle and how.
+She also demonstrated some code on her laptop.
+Before they parted, she invited them to email her with any and all questions.

-The professor encouraged them to dive into to the logic and sets prereqs, alongside of the first few chapters of The Haskell Road…, as well as to get through as much Learn You a Haskell… as possible.
+The professor encouraged them to dive into to the logic and sets prerequires, along with the first few chapters of The Haskell Road…, as well as to get through as much Learn You a Haskell for Great Good as possible.

 Ursula von der Surwitz has plugged in her laptop to the room’s big 4K monitor and is scrolling through some of her personal notes.